Vipsania Polla: Early life

 Polla was born in the Late Roman Republic to an plebeian family, likely from Venetia or Histria.
 Her father was Lucius Vipsanius Major and her mother an unknown woman.
 She had two brothers, Marcus Vipsanius Agrippa and Lucius Vipsanius Minor.
-Since Cassius Dio records her name as Polla and not Vipsania it's possible that she used Polla as her praenomen.
-She is also the only notable woman of her gens to not have a cognomen derived from her brother's name.
+Since Cassius Dio records her name as Polla and not Vipsania it is possible that she used Polla as her praenomen.
+She is also the only notable woman of her gens not to have a cognomen derived from her brother's name.

 Career

 Although Polla was a distinguished woman, little information about her has survived.
 She is remembered chiefly for overseeing construction of a monument called the Porticus Vipsania, a map of the Roman Empire engraved in marble.
-Marcus Agrippa started the construction of this map before his death in 12 BC and Polla took over the project using the notes that he left behind.
-It is likely that she also organized races in memory of her brother since he was a circus enthusiast.
+Marcus Agrippa started the construction of this map before his death in 12 BC, and Polla took over the project using the notes that he left behind.
+It is likely that she also organized races in memory of her brother, since he was a circus enthusiast.

 Later life

 Sabina Tariverdieva has proposed that she was the woman married to Quintus Haterius instead of her niece.

+A freedman of Livia named Apa Pollianus attested from inscription has been speculated (based on onomastic conventions) to have been a slave of Polla before coming into the empress's ownership.
+This theory was put forth by Otto Hirschfeld.

 Polla likely died some time around 7 BC.
+This was before the completion of the porticus, and it was finished by Augustus.